 Visa Refusal under 221 (g)

-It’s a kind of temporary refusal which can be reversed by providing the additional information or documents.
+It’s a kind of temporary refusal that can be reversed by providing additional information or documents.
 The visa officer issues a 221(g) slip if he/she feels the need for the additional screening and isn’t able to take the decision at the time of the interview.

 221(g) slips are of different colors viz. blue, pink, green, white, or yellow depending upon the reason of refusal.